Katy Manning: Doctor Who

-She played the part of Jo Grant from 1971 to 1973 alongside Jon Pertwee's incarnation of the Doctor.
-Manning struck up an immediate rapport with her co-stars Pertwee, Nicholas Courtney (The Brigadier), John Levene (Sergeant Benton), Richard Franklin (Captain Mike Yates) and Roger Delgado (the Master).
+Manning played the part of Jo Grant from 1971 to 1973 alongside Jon Pertwee's incarnation of the Doctor.
+She struck up an immediate rapport with her co-stars Pertwee, Nicholas Courtney (The Brigadier), John Levene (Sergeant Benton), Richard Franklin (Captain Mike Yates) and Roger Delgado (the Master).
 Fans of Doctor Who often refer to these characters as the UNIT family — UNIT, the United Nations Intelligence Taskforce, being the fictional United Nations organisation that the Doctor worked for.
-Manning is the only surviving companion from Pertwee's era.

-Making her debut in the episode Terror of the Autons, the character of Jo Grant instantly became liked by audiences to the extent that she is often thought of as the archetypal companion along with Sarah Jane Smith and Rose Tyler.
+Making her debut in the first part of the serial Terror of the Autons, the character of Jo Grant instantly became liked by audiences to the extent that she is often thought of as the archetypal companion along with Sarah Jane Smith and Rose Tyler.
 Manning said of her performance: "The little kiddies really got me.
 Older men found it quite pleasant to look at me.
-The mothers and girls didn’t feel threatened and loved Jo’s trendy clothes and rings".
-Patrick Mulkern of the Radio Times said of Manning's portrayal that "she had it all: innocence and gumption, courage and a terrific scream, an irresistible bubbly mixture of tomboy and sexpot."
-Unlike other companions, Jo wore clothes that were in fashion at the time including go-go boots and miniskirts although the latter had an occasional tendency to show Manning's underwear.
+The mothers and girls didn't feel threatened and loved Jo's trendy clothes and rings."
+Patrick Mulkern of the Radio Times said of her portrayal that "she had it all: innocence and gumption, courage and a terrific scream, an irresistible bubbly mixture of tomboy and sexpot."
+Unlike other companions, Jo wore clothes that were in fashion at the time including go-go boots and miniskirts.
 In an interview with Radio Times in 1972, Manning said she wore her own clothes when playing Jo.